Habitat Protection

 Now increasingly coming into force are the EU Habitats Regulations (which cover nature conservation in particularly sensitive areas).
 See more on the APIS web site

-The actual schedules of protected species are listed at the bottom of this page and the full list of all protected species (with the various degrees of protection) is on a huge Excel spread sheet which can be downloaded from here.
-It takes a bit of figuring out and if in any doubt about the possibility of any listed species being present where you are building then it is probably best to call in an environmental consultant.
+The actual schedules of protected species are listed at the bottom of the JNCC page and the full list of all protected species (with the various degrees of protection) is on a huge Excel spread sheet which can be downloaded from here.
+The JNCC has a page titled “Lists based on national legislation“, It takes a bit of figuring out and if in any doubt about the possibility of any listed species being present where you are building then it is probably best to call in an environmental consultant.

 Opportunities